FR-44 Insurance Florida: What It Is, Cost & How It Differs From SR-22

 If you've been convicted of a DUI in Florida, you've likely heard the term "FR-44" — and it's something you need to understand quickly.
 FR-44 is a state-mandated certificate that proves you carry significantly higher liability coverage than the average Florida driver, and without it, you simply cannot get your license reinstated.

-In this guide, we break down exactly what FR-44 is, how it compares to SR-22, what it will cost you, and how to find the most affordable coverage available.
+In this guide, we break down exactly what FR-44 is, how it compares to SR-22, what it will cost you in 2026, and how to find the most affordable coverage available.
 Whether you're just starting the process or trying to lower your current premium, this article will give you the clarity you need to move forward.

 Key Pinch Points